drschriner/Assignment-1-ISQA-3420/USE CASES.md

 **Stakeholders:**

-+ *Corporate Manager:* To receive clear and relevant Open Source Software policy information corresponding to a software project.
++ *Manager:* To receive clear and relevant Open Source Software policy information corresponding to a software project.

-+ *Corporate Developer:* To provide the relevant file/package level information.
++ *Developer:* To provide the relevant file/package level information.

 **Preconditions:**